Bosaif39/HTML-CSS-Full-Course-Beginner-to-Pro-practice-/README.md

 7. **Images and Text Boxes** file with a comment uploaded on 13/4/2025
 8. **CSS Display Property** file with a comment uploaded on 13/4/2025
 9. **The div Element** file with a comment uploaded on 13/4/2025
-10. **Nested Layouts Technique.html**  file with a comment uploaded on 14/4/2025
+10. **Nested Layouts Technique**  file with a comment uploaded on 14/4/2025